Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

     ![shutdown-mirrored]({% link search-enterprise/images/shutdown-mirrored.png %})

-6. Start Live Indexing on the primary environment.
+6. Keep your index up to date with changes made through Content Services.

-    Live Indexing keeps your Index up to date with changes made through Content Services.
+    To do this start live indexing on the primary environment.
+For more see [live-indexing]({% link search-enterprise/latest/config/index.md %}#alfresco-live-indexing-app).

-    There is still a gap between taking a snapshot and starting Live Indexing.
+    > **Note:** Even after starting live indexing there is still a gap however between when you took a snapshot and when you started live indexing.

     ![start-live-indexing]({% link search-enterprise/images/start-live-indexing.png %})

-7. Start Re-indexing on the Solr6 environment.
+7. Start re-indexing on the solr environment.

-    To close the gap in the Elasticsearch index start the Re-Indexing component on the Solr6 environment. **Note:** Live Indexing keeps the Elasticsearch environment index up to date.
+    To close the gap in the Elasticsearch index start re-indexing on the solr environment. **Note:** Live indexing keeps the Elasticsearch environment index up to date.

     ![final-reindexing]({% link search-enterprise/images/final-re-Indexing.png %})

 8. Switch to Elasticsearch

     To switch to Elasticsearch access the Admin Console at runtime.
-At this point we still have both Search Service and Enterprise Search running but the Content Services is using Elasticsearch.
+Once you have done this you still have both Search Services and Search Enterprise running but Content Services is using Elasticsearch.

-    **Note:** If you experience any issues you can revert back to using Solr6.
+   > **Note:** If you experience any issues you can still revert back to using solr.

     ![switch-elasticsearch]({% link search-enterprise/images/switch-elasticsearch.png %})

-9. Shutdown Search Service
+9. Shutdown Search Services

     Confirm your new environment is working as expected and remove all the Solr based search services.